Solved by HOMA

 Development of adjoint-based error estimation and optimization techniques.

-Behzad is the main developer of the HOMA (High-Order Multilevel Adaptive) solver, which is a continuous finite-element framework for solving the Reynolds Averaged Navier-Stokes (RANS) equations on two and three-dimensional unstructured grids, in a robust and highly scalable manner.
+Behzad is the main developer of the HOMA (High-Order Multilevel Adaptive) solver, which is a continuous finite-element code for solving the Reynolds Averaged Navier-Stokes (RANS) equations on two and three-dimensional unstructured grids, in a robust and highly scalable manner.

 Behzad holds both the bachelor and master degrees in mechanical engineering.
 After finishing his master studies, he started his professional career in the Iran Industrial Pumps (IIP) company and established a research and development (R&D) department, aiming at the multidisciplinary and integrated design of special centrifugal pumps using computational simulation techniques.